 Due to Earth’s rotation, objects in the sky appear to move from east to west.
-Taking a long-exposure photo of stars using a non-tracking camera will produce trails.
-To overcome this (and minimize trailing), a robotic tracker as simple as a geared stepper controlled by an Arduino, can be used.
+Taking a long-exposure photo of stars using a camera on a non-tracking mount will produce trails.
+To compensate for the Earth’s rotation (and minimize trailing), a tracker as simple as a geared stepper controlled can be used.

-The tracker was built so that I could still capture the Milky Way (for exposures longer than 30 seconds) from remote locations where traveling with a heavy telescope mount is not an option.
+The tracker was built so that I could still capture the Milky Way in remote locations where traveling with a heavy telescope mount is not an option.

 Any geared stepper motor with sufficient torque can be used as a drive mechanism.
-For this project, I used a Sanryusha P43G geared stepper motor (a stepper motor with a built-in 1:500 gearbox).
+For this project, I used a Sanryusha P43G geared stepper motor with a built-in 1:500 gearbox.

 I simply attached an aluminum plate to the end shaft of the P43G stepper.
 A ball head mount was then used to connect a DSLR to the plate.
 The photo below shows how the parts are connected together.

-This tracker is small enough to sit lightly on a tabletop, and all the components can fit easily on a small camera bag.
+All the components can fit easily in a small camera bag.
 It is designed to carry only a very light payload such as a DSLR with a wide-field lens.